Near-Field Wideband Beamforming for Extremely Large Antenna Arrays: Simulation Results

 \section{Simulation Results}

 In this section, numerical results are provided to demonstrate the performance of the proposed PDF method and the accuracy of effective Rayleigh distance.
-The main simulation parameters are presented in Table I.
+The default simulation parameters are presented in Table I unless particularly specified.